-The Nominating and Corporate Governance Committee of the Board has recommended, and the directors have determined, that nine directors are to be elected at the Meeting.
+The Nominating and Corporate Governance Committee of the Board has recommended, and the directors have determined, that eight directors are to be elected at the Meeting.
+Two of our current directors, Mr. Keehner and Ms. Roberts, have advised that they do not wish to stand for re-election to the Board.
+One person, Ms. Glasser, who has not previously served as a director, has been nominated to join the Board in May 2018.
 Management does not contemplate that any of the nominees named below will be unable to serve as a director, but, if such an event should occur for any reason prior to the Meeting, the Management Nominees reserve the right to vote for another nominee or nominees in their discretion.